Home Hernia Mesh Hernias Umbilical Hernia

 Umbilical Hernia

 An umbilical hernia occurs when the intestines or soft tissues create a bulge near the belly button.
-They are most common in babies, but children and adults also get them.
+They are most common in babies, but children and adults can also develop them.
 Common symptoms include pain, pressure and a visible bulge.
-Umbilical hernias require surgery to correct, frequently with hernia mesh to strengthen the weakened area.
+Umbilical hernias require surgery to correct, often using hernia mesh to strengthen the weakened area.

 Fact Checked